 Garages and permanent outbuildings

 Repair category 2

-Notes Careful future maintenance is required to the felt clad roof which has a limited lifespan and was showing signs of deterioration.
-Felt roofs can be prone to sudden failure and there was some evidence of water ingress affecting the timbers within the garage.
-The ground level is high in relation to the floor, particularly along the rear and right hand side of the garage where there is a risk of lateral damp penetration.
-The rendering was affected weathering and there was some deterioration to the external timbers.
+Notes Careful future maintenance is required to the flat felt clad roof of the garage which will have a limited lifespan.
+Felt roofs can be prone to sudden failure.
+There is water gathering on the roof and overspilling, both internally and externally.
+The rendering is affected by weathering and there is some evidence of deterioration to the timbers.

 Outside areas and boundaries

 Repair category 2

-Notes The grounds require ongoing maintenance.
-There is some deterioration to the brick boundary wall along the right hand side of the property and the timber decking to the rear is affected by decay and deterioration.
+Notes There is some unevenness to the slabs around the property.

 Ceilings

 Repair category 1

 Notes The textured plaster finish may be an asbestos containing material which should be managed accordingly.
+There are some patch repairs to the ceilings suggesting previous water damage.